junhyk-lee/Bias-Field-Correction/README.md

 <p align="center">
   <img src = "https://github.com/junhyk-lee/Bias-Field-Correction/blob/main/HDD/Picture1.jpg" />
 </p>
-> Figure 1 : (A) Hampel distribution (B) Gaussian distribution (C) Comparing the fit (D) The mean fitting MSE between the histogram and the density function
+Figure 1 : (A) Hampel distribution (B) Gaussian distribution (C) Comparing the fit (D) The mean fitting MSE between the histogram and the density function

 Method and Experiments
 ============

 > Method : We modeled the Hampel Mixture Distribution to represent the image intensity disrupted by the inhomogeneities.
-Denote H(\alpha)
+Denote $\mathbb{H}(\alpha, x_{0}, \gamma$) as the Hampel mixture distribution,
 > Dataset
 > Model and Training
 > Evaluation